xdmushui/partner-center-sdk/develop/delete-user-accounts-for-a-customer.md

 title: Delete a user account for a customer
-description: How to delete an existing user account for a customer. ms.assetid: 12097809-A62D-4929-9F1D-08676784BA39 ms.date: 12/15/2017 ms.localizationpriority: medium
+description: How to delete an existing user account for a customer. ms.assetid: 12097809-A62D-4929-9F1D-08676784BA39 ms.date: 06/20/2019 ms.localizationpriority: medium
 ---

 # Delete a user account for a customer

-**Applies To**
+Applies to:

 - Partner Center

-How to delete an existing user account for a customer.
+This topic explains how to delete an existing user account for a customer.

-## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites
+## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with App+User credentials only.
-- A customer ID (customer-tenant-id).
-If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
+- A customer ID (**customer-tenant-id**).
+If you do not have a customer's ID, look up the ID in Partner Center.
+Choose the customer from the customers list, select **Account**, then save their Microsoft ID.
 - A user ID.
 If you do not have the user ID, see [Get a list of all user accounts for a customer](get-a-list-of-all-user-accounts-for-a-customer.md).

-## <span id="What_happens_when_you_delete_a_user_account_"/><span id="what_happens_when_you_delete_a_user_account_"/><span id="WHAT_HAPPENS_WHEN_YOU_DELETE_A_USER_ACCOUNT_"/>What happens when you delete a user account?
+## Deleting a user account

-The user state is set to "inactive" when you delete a user account.
-It remains that way for thirty days, after which the user account and its associated data are purged and made unrecoverable.
-If you want to restore a deleted user account within the thirty day window, see [Restore a deleted user for a customer](restore-a-user-for-a-customer.md).
-Note that once deleted and marked "inactive" the user account is no longer returned as a member of the user collection (for example, using [Get a list of all user accounts for a customer](get-a-list-of-all-user-accounts-for-a-customer.md)).
+When you delete a user account, the user state is set to **inactive** for thirty days.
+After thirty days, the user account and its associated data are purged and made unrecoverable.

+You can [restore a deleted user account for a customer](restore-a-user-for-a-customer.md) if the inactive account is within the thirty day window.
+However, when you restore an account that was deleted and marked as inactive, the account is no longer returned as a member of the user collection (for example, when you [get a list of all user accounts for a customer](get-a-list-of-all-user-accounts-for-a-customer.md)).

-## <span id="C_"/><span id="c_"/>C#
+## C\#

-To delete an existing customer user account, use the [**IAggregatePartner.Customers.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer.
-Then call the [**Users.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customerusers.icustomerusercollection.byid) method to identify the user.
-Finally, call the [**Delete**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customerusers.icustomeruser.delete) method to delete the user and set the user state to inactive.
+To delete an existing customer user account:

+1. Use the [**IAggregatePartner.Customers.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customers.icustomercollection.byid) method with the customer ID to identify the customer.
+2. Call the [**Users.ById**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customerusers.icustomerusercollection.byid) method to identify the user.
+3. Call the [**Delete**](https://docs.microsoft.com/dotnet/api/microsoft.store.partnercenter.customerusers.icustomeruser.delete) method to delete the user and set the user state to inactive.

 ``` csharp
 // IAggregatePartner partnerOperations;